 About

 Hi, I'm Michael Friedrich aka dnsmichi.
 Austrian living in the Nuremberg area, Germany.
-All-remote at GitLab as Senior Developer Advocate.
+All-remote at GitLab as Staff Developer Advocate.

 "Michi" is the lovely version of "Michael" in German.
 It is hard to pronounce in English [mee ch ee], "Friedrich" [free dree ch|ck] is a tongue breaker too.
 Just go with the English pronunciation of "Michael" [mai - kl] :)

-I'm a thought leader, educator, community builder, connecting-the-dot-thinker, developer & ops practitioner.
-I love AI, observability, SRE, CI/CD, cloud-native and learning everything in public together.
-That's how the #EveryoneCanContribute cafe came to life - a social coffee chat to discuss and try technology live.
+I'm a thought leader, educator, community builder, customer advocate, connecting-the-dot-thinker, developer & ops practitioner.
+I love AI, DevSecOps, observability, SRE, CI/CD, cloud-native and learning everything in public together.
+That's how the GitLab Duo Coffee Chat and #EveryoneCanContribute cafe came to life.

-Connect with me on LinkedIn - Twitter - Mastodon - Bluesky - GitLab - Reddit - Instagram 🦊
+Connect with me on LinkedIn - Bluesky - Mastodon - GitLab - Instagram 🦊

 Life is an adventure